 ● The feeling of wearing gloves when you’re not wearing gloves.

 ● Partial paralysis.

-You might also experience symptoms related to the autonomic nerves, such as intolerance to heat, excessive sweating or not being able to sweat as well as changes in blood pressure causing dizziness or even digestive problems.
+You might also experience symptoms related to the autonomic nerves, such as intolerance to heat, excessive sweating, or not being able to sweat, as well as changes in blood pressure which can cause dizziness or even digestive problems.

-Health conditions that can cause peripheral neuropathy are wide-ranging from autoimmune diseases, to diabetes to inherited disorders.
+Health conditions that can cause peripheral neuropathy are wide-ranging and range from autoimmune diseases to diabetes to inherited disorders.